New chapter to provide salaried, professional mentors to children of youth who have been in foster care.

-Los Angeles – Friends of the Children, a national nonprofit that pairs children facing the highest risks with a salaried, professional mentor for 12+ years, announced today that Thomas G. Lee will be the executive director of the new Friends of the Children–Los Angeles chapter.
-A Los Angeles native with deep community roots, Lee will be tasked with launching and leading the new chapter, hiring professional mentors, called Friends, and enrolling the children (ages 4 to 6) of LA County youth who have been in foster care into the program by this summer.
+LOS ANGELES – Friends of the Children, a national nonprofit that pairs children who face multiple systemic obstacles with a salaried, professional mentor for 12+ years, announced today that Thomas G. Lee will be the executive director of the new Friends of the Children–Los Angeles chapter.
+A Los Angeles native with deep community roots, Lee will be tasked with launching and leading the new chapter, hiring professional mentors, called Friends, and enrolling the children (ages 4 to 6) of L.A.
+County youth who have been in foster care into the program by this summer.

 “We could not be more pleased that Thomas will be joining our nationwide network of innovative leaders,” said Terri Sorensen, president of Friends of the Children.
 “We are eager to begin working with youth who have been in foster care—who are now parents themselves—through a ‘Two-Gen’ approach.
 Thomas’s more than 20 years of experience is absolutely essential to our success in L.A.”